-- 2.2.1.Tournament coordinators are encouraged to structure their tournaments as follows: - Four rounds of competition, with a random first-round draw and subsequent rounds paired using a modified Swiss power matching (See Rules of Competition 9.4.1 thru 9.4.4); - State tournament procedures regarding composition of scoring panels, judging, and scoring criteria; - Keeping the results of individual rounds confidential until completion of the tournament; and - An optional championship round.

-- 2.2.2.Tournaments may be scheduled over several weekdays, over a weekend, or during weeknights to take advantage of local resources (e.g., judges, courtrooms, and scoring panelists). - 2.3.
+2.2.1.
+Tournament coordinators are encouraged to structure their tournaments as follows:

+- Four rounds of competition, with a random first-round draw and subsequent rounds paired using a modified Swiss power matching (See Rules of Competition 9.4.1 thru 9.4.4); - State tournament procedures regarding composition of scoring panels, judging, and scoring criteria; - Results of Rounds: At the conclusion of each round and in conjunction with the announcement of the round pairings for rounds 2, 3 and 4, tournament coordinators are encouraged to provide coaches with the number of ballots for each team for the previous round, and, at the option of the tournament director, the overall wins and losses and ballots for and against each team by round or cumulative.
+Coaches may, but need not, share these results with team members.
+An optional championship round. - 2.2.2.
+Tournaments may be scheduled over several weekdays, over a weekend, or during weeknights to take advantage of local resources (e.g., judges, courtrooms, and scoring panelists).

+- 2.3.
 Regional tournaments must be scheduled to conclude no later than two weeks prior to the State tournament. - 2.4.
 Regional Tournament Coordinators are encouraged to provide judge and scoring panelist training prior to each round in the tournament.
 Areas to emphasize include: scoring ranges and definitions, disputes, performance vs. merit-scoring, technical vs. performance-scoring, unfair extrapolations, witnesses bound by statements, and material omissions. - 2.5.
-Tournament coordinators should restrict gallery attendance at the championship round to teams (members and coaches) that will NOT be advancing to the state tournament, and family, friends, and supporters of the competing teams. - 2.6.
+If there is insufficient room in the gallery, spectator preference will be given to participating teams and their families. - 2.6.
 Tournament coordinators are encouraged to send copies of score sheets to the competitors following the conclusion of their tournaments, prior to the State Tournament.
 The State Coordinator does not have copies of regional score sheets and do not keep track of those.
 Teams will need to work with their regional coordinator to receive scores. - 2.7.
 Tournament coordinators will notify the CBA State Coordinator of the teams they are advancing to the state tournament, as well as which team is their number one seed by certification. - 2.8.
 Certification requires that the regional tournament coordinators have an official team roster from each team competing in a local tournament.
 This official team roster must be identical to the team roster submitted with original registration materials provided to the CBA State Coordinator or CBA State Committee during the registration process.
 The official team rosters of those teams advancing to the State tournament must be forwarded to the CBA State Coordinator immediately upon completion of the local tournament.
 Only the team members listed on the original registration materials and the local tournament roster will be allowed to compete in the state tournament.
 See Rule B.2.1. under Rules of Competition. - 2.9.
 Tournament Coordinators are encouraged to provide students with certificates of participation. - 2.10.
 Local bar associations may deviate from these guidelines as required by limitations on local facilities and volunteer resources.
 Deviations from these guidelines should be approved by the CBA Mock Trial Committee prior to the commencement of the local tournament.